About

 Since its launch in 2022, the Call to Local Action:

-Mobilised 3 national–local pledges, showcasing concrete partnerships between member states and local governments, such as Switzerland, Germany and Brazil
+Enabled 4 national–local pledges, showcasing concrete partnerships between member states and local governments, such as Ghana, Switzerland, Germany and Brazil

-Brought 57 representatives of pledging cities to multilateral Summits
+Brought more than 60 representatives of pledging cities to multilateral Summits

 Generated knowledge on city action through Call to Local Action Reports and other reference documents

-Gained recognition from the UN Secretary General in his 2022 and 2024 Biennial Report on the Migration Compact
+Gained recognition from the UN Secretary General in his 2022, 2024, and 2026 Biennial Reports on the Migration Compact